codycarroll/birdsense_TNC/README.md

 Here is an option of manually trigger the workflow by clicking the "Re-run all jobs" at the top right as shown above.

+After passing test, change the action trigger mechnism to "schedule" as mentioned in [Set up a schedule to run repo action](### Set up a schedule to run repo action) step.

 ## License:
 This project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details